 Tip: Don't forget to take a closer look at new banking benefits and packages that may better suit you for this new stage in life.

 4. Consolidate your credit cards

 It's not necessarily bad to have more than one credit card.
 For example, using cards that have different reward programs or benefits can help you make the most of what you spend.
-But if you're finding it difficult to keep track of more than one or 2 cards (or struggling with your spending habits), having just one card and another strictly for emergencies is a good way to simplify your credit.
-Narrow it down to ones that offer the lowest interest rates, loyalty benefits and best fit your needs and life stage.
+But if you're finding it difficult to keep track of more than one or 2 cards, or struggling with your spending habits, having just one card and another strictly for emergencies is a good way to simplify your credit.
+Narrow it down to ones that offer the lowest interest rates and loyalty benefits, and best fit your needs and life stage.